-The Company recognizes revenue from the sale of ethanol and reformulated ethanol-blended gasoline, delivery of research and development services, and governmental grants.
-Ethanol and reformulated ethanol-blended gasoline sales consists of sales to customers through purchase from third-party suppliers in which the Company takes physical control of the ethanol and reformulated ethanol-blended gasoline and accepts risk of loss.
+The Company recognizes revenue from the sale of ethanol and reformulated ethanol-blended gasoline, farmesene-derived products, delivery of research and development services, and governmental grants.
 Revenue is recognized when all of the following criteria are met: persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the fee is fixed or determinable, and collectability is reasonably assured.